meshcloud/meshcloud-docs/docs/meshcloud.project-resources.md

 The tenant control plane provides some general statistics of your meshProject in this cloud platform.
 Depending on the Cloud Platform type, the sidebar under the **Platform Access** tab on the left provides different options to interact with your cloud resources.
 The support varies by platform, but always includes a SSO login option to the platform's native CLI or web console.

-A [meshMarketplace](marketplace.index.md) is another type of cloud platform, that allows you to provision different type of services.
+A [OSB Services](marketplace.service-instances.index.md) is another type of cloud platform, that allows you to provision different type of services instances.

 ## CI/CD access to Cloud Platform